- JD Cooling

 While current government guidance is for people to work from home if they can, businesses across the country are already hoping for a quick return to the workplace.

-After 18-months of working from home, the UK is finally making the move back to the workplace.
-However with Covid-19 still out there, how do you ensure the safety of your workers during the transition without spending more than you need to on ventilation equipment?
+But how do you ensure the safety of your staff in the face of rising cases of Covid without spending more than you need to on ventilation equipment?

-More people in the office means more carbon dioxide (CO2), and while levels of CO2 aren’t a direct measure of exposure to Covid-19, the HSE notes that it could mean better ventilation is needed to keep people safe.
+More people in the office will mean more carbon dioxide (CO2), and while levels of CO2 aren’t a direct measure of exposure to Covid-19, the HSE notes that it could mean better ventilation is needed to keep people safe.

 That’s where our new CO2 monitor fitting service comes in.
 Operating on a simple traffic light warning system, we’ll give you guidance on how many you need, how to use them, where to put them, and what to do if levels are too high in a particular area.